haliphax/xthulu/README.md

 While **xthulu** is intended to be a _community_ server which will provide multiple avenues of interaction (e.g. web, terminal), its primary focus is in providing a modern SSH terminal server akin to the [bulletin boards] of old.
+Rather than leaning entirely into [DOS]-era nostalgia, modern character sets (UTF-8) and [terminal capabilities] are taken advantage of.

 ## Progress